JesseGonzalez024/JesseGonzalez024.github.io/_posts/2019-11-12-embracing_tech_pt1.markdown

 ---
 layout: post
-title:      "Embracing Tech pt1"
+title:      "Embracing Tech pt 2"
 date:       2019-11-12 04:34:52 -0500
 permalink:  embracing_tech_pt1
 ---

  I'm actually really bad with computers.
 Usually it's very easy to tell.

 So why coding?
 Why would someone who acknowledges their lack of computer savvy be interested in a field where technology is in abundance and in high demand?